lafiosca/bitrise-step-get-npm-package-version/README.md

 # Get npm package version

-Sets environment variable `$PACKAGE_VERSION` with the value found in the "version" field of package.json, for use in later steps.
+Sets environment variable `$NPM_PACKAGE_VERSION` with the value found in the "version" field of package.json, for use in later steps.

 ## How to use this Step